 Computing the most likely values of elements

 Rather than computing a probability distribution over the values of elements given evidence, a natural question to ask is “What are the most likely values of all the elements given the available evidence?”
 This is known as computing the most probable explanation (MPE) of the evidence.
-An example that shows how to compute the MPE is:
+There are two ways to compute MPE: Variable Elimination and Simulated Annealing.
+An example that shows how to compute the MPE using Variable Elimination is:

-createNew()
+import com.cra.figaro.language._

+import com.cra.figaro.algorithm.factored._

 val e1 = Flip(0.5)

 e1.setConstraint((b: Boolean) => if (b) 3.0; else 1.0)